TRIPLE-CHIST-ERA/sparql-api-codegen/README.md

 ### 🐣 Install dependencies

-Install [Hatch](https://hatch.pypa.io), this will automatically handle virtual environments and make sure all dependencies are installed when you run a script in the project:
+Install [Hatch](https://hatch.pypa.io), a modern build system, as well as project and virtual env management tool recommended by the Python Packaging Authority.
+This will automatically handle virtual environments and make sure all dependencies are installed when you run a script in the project:

 ```bash
 pipx install hatch